Scotland in Union: 2023 spending priorities campaign

+End The Spend petition

+In 2023, SIU launched the 'End The Spend' campaign in response to the Scottish Government's expenditure on activities relating to independence.

 Tactical voting campaigns

 SIU's first campaign was to encourage tactical voting against the Scottish National Party during the 2015 UK general election.

 SIU also encouraged tactical voting in the 2016 Scottish Parliament election, and in November 2019, SIU launched an online tactical voting guide for Scottish voters in the run up to the 2019 UK general election.
 This guide suggested which party people should vote for in their constituency if their priority was to stop the SNP.

 In the run up to the 2021 Scottish Parliament election, SIU launched its tactical voting campaign for voters whose priority was stopping an SNP majority and another referendum.
 An SNP majority was stopped, with Sir John Curtice commenting that tactical voting probably played a part in this outcome.
 According to a Scottish Election Study by academics across the UK, released in May 2022, "significant numbers of people voted for both the Conservatives and Labour as part of efforts to defeat the SNP and strengthen the Union".

+SIU promoted tactical voting during the campaign for the 2024 United Kingdom general election.

 Devolved functions campaigns

 SIU has run a series of campaigns to highlight poor performance by nationalist administrations.
 These have mostly used data obtained via Freedom of Information (Scotland) Act 2002 requests, and have included items covering health and income inequalities and cancer waiting times.

-In January 2023, SIU released polling (conducted in December 2022), showing that most people in Scotland think the SNP is performing poorly in its handling of key public services.
+In January 2023, SIU released polling (conducted in December 2022), showing that most people in Scotland thought that the SNP is performing poorly in its handling of key public services.

+In September 2024 SIU Freedom of Information (Scotland) Act 2002 request revealed that Scotland's NHS has paid out over £11million in compensation to cancer patients whose treatment was delayed.